Guide

 2. Select View plan.

-3. For each shipment, download the master case or pallet receiving labels.
+3. For each shipment, download the box or pallet receiving labels.

-4. Print and stick the labels to your cases or pallets.
+4. Print and stick the labels to your boxes or pallets.

 Helpful resources